 The Biblical and Theological Studies major reflects NCU's continuing commitment to excellence in biblical interpretation and the theology of the historic Christian faith as expressed in the Pentecostal tradition.

-Biblical Studies- Ministry Prep students must take PRAC 252 Homiletics in place of COMM 220 Public Speaking
+Biblical Studies- Ministry Prep students must take PMIN 252 Homiletics in place of COMM 220 Public Speaking

-All BATS majors must select HIST 311 or 312 for the Historical Perspective general education requirement.
+All BATS majors must select HIST 311 for the Historical Perspective general education requirement.

-Part 3.
-Scripture Core:
+Part 2.
+Biblical & Theological Studies Core: